We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Managing weight with hypothyroidism involves dietary changes, physical activity, and stress reduction.
+People with hypothyroidism can often lose or manage weight through dietary changes, physical activity, and stress reduction.

 Hypothyroidism occurs when the thyroid gland does not produce enough hormones.